A Dark Traveling: Protagonists

-Jane Lindskold takes a different view and gives James Wiley as an example of an ordinary person "who is forced into action by extraordinary circumstances".
+Jane Lindskold takes a different view: James Wiley is an example of an ordinary person "who is forced into action by extraordinary circumstances".
 It is difficult to call a werewolf ordinary, but he does not fit the heroic protagonist, and his boyish nature is emphasized throughout the story.
-Like any boy with siblings, James struggles with the idea that his younger sister and Barry share secrets with adults, deeming him too immature to share these secrets.
+Like any boy with siblings, James struggles with the idea that his younger sister and Barry share secrets with adults, considering him too immature to share these secrets.
 A hero would not have such limitations, as James does: "It seems that I am destined always to be surrounded by secrets—and not to be in on most of them".
 He later complains indignantly to Becky: